Sarps/Sarps.github.io/index.md

   * Unity 3D
   * Blender

  #### LANGUAGES
   * ENGLISH
   * FRENCH

 ### PROJECTS
   #### PIN TABLE — 3D Display
-    3D Display which moves small pins mechanically up and down at an extremely fast rate as portrayed in the movie ‘X-Men Unity (2000)’ as fiction.
+    3D Display which moves small pins mechanically up and down at an extremely fast rate as portrayed in the movie X-Men Unity (2000) as fiction.
 It is primarily used for view maps where altitude is required and for Computer Aided Drawing and/or Modelling.

   #### PSEUDOCODE — Programming Language
  Compiler, Interpreter, Programming Language and a Chatbot, all in one, built on Artificial Intelligence (AI).
 Link to the github repository